grubersjoe/bing-daily-photo/README.md

+# Bing Daily Photo

-A simple PHP class, which fetches Bing's image of the day with meta data
+BingPhoto is a simple PHP class which fetches Bing's image of the day with meta data.